Ibitoye07/Healthcare-Statement-Classification/README.md

 This project is licensed under the [MIT License](LICENSE)

 ## 💬 Contributing
 Contributions are welcome.
-If you find a bug or have a suggestion for improving the project, please [open an issue](https://github.com/YOUR_USERNAME/Healthcare-Statement-Classification/issues) or submit a pull request.
+If you find a bug or have a suggestion for improving the project

+please [open an issue](https://github.com/YOUR_USERNAME/Healthcare-Statement-Classification/issues) or submit a pull request.

+## ⚠️ Disclaimer

+This project is a proof-of-concept machine learning prototype developed for educational and research purposes.
+While the model aims to classify healthcare statements as **Reliable** or **Misleading**, its predictions are based on a limited labelled dataset and should not be relied upon for medical, clinical, or public health decision-making.

+Users should verify health information using reputable medical sources and consult qualified healthcare professionals for medical advice, diagnosis, or treatment.

+Created with ☕ and 💻 by **[Olaniran Ibitoye](https://github.com/Ibitoye07)**